Analysis | Can a Vaccinated Person Still Spread the Coronavirus?

 1. Why is this important?

-While getting vaccinated gives people considerable insurance against falling ill with Covid, which is sometimes fatal, it’s so far no assurance that they won’t get silently infected with SARS-CoV-2 and pass it on, potentially sickening people who aren’t immune.
+While getting vaccinated gives people considerable insurance against falling ill with Covid, which is sometimes fatal, if they can still get silently infected with SARS-CoV-2, they might pass it on, potentially sickening people who aren’t immune.
 Those who are infected but never develop symptoms are responsible for 24% of transmission, one study estimated.
 The more SARS-CoV-2 circulates, the more opportunity the virus has to mutate in ways that enhance its ability to spread, sicken and kill people, and evade the immunity provided by existing vaccines or a past infection.
 Already, variants of the virus have emerged that appear to be more dangerous.
 Also, using vaccination to achieve so-called herd immunity, when an entire community is protected though not everyone has been immunized, requires vaccines that prevent transmission.

 2. Don’t vaccines stop infection and thus transmission?